AdobeDocs/dynamic-media-classic.en/help/using/quick-start-template-basics.md

 Start by uploading the PSD file or image file for your template.
 Adobe Dynamic Media Classic supports many image file formats in addition to PSD, but lossless TIFF and PNG images are recommended for templates because they allow for transparency.

-If you are using a PSD file to build your template, select **[!UICONTROL Create Template]** on the **[!UICONTROL Upload Job Options]** dialog box when you upload the PSD file.
+If you are using a PSD file to build your template, select **[!UICONTROL Create Template]** in the **[!UICONTROL Upload Job Options]** dialog box when you upload the PSD file.
 Also choose a **[!UICONTROL Layer Naming]** option so Adobe Dynamic Media Classic knows how to name PSD layers when they are uploaded to Adobe Dynamic Media Classic.

 If you are using image files, you can crop the images, and also create a mask from clipping paths in the images as you upload them.